gluent/goe/docs/gcp_setup.md

 " | bq query --project_id=${PROJECT} --nouse_legacy_sql --location=${LOCATION}
 ```

-If GOE is permitted to create tables then add these extra privileges:
+If GOE is permitted to create tables then add these privileges:
 ```
 gcloud iam roles update goe_bq_app_role --project ${PROJECT} \
 --add-permissions=bigquery.tables.create,bigquery.tables.update
 ```

-If GOE is permitted to drop tables then add these extra privileges:
+If GOE is permitted to drop tables then add these privileges:
 ```
 gcloud iam roles update goe_bq_app_role --project ${PROJECT} \
 --add-permissions=bigquery.tables.delete
 ```

 #### goe_bq_stg_role
-Note that the role grant is bound to the staging BigQuery dataset (which has the same name as the target dataset but with an "_load" suffix), no project wide access is granted.
+Note that the role grant is bound to the staging BigQuery dataset (which has the same name as the target dataset but with a "_load" suffix).
+No project-wide access is granted.
 The `bq` utility is used to grant the role because `gcloud` does not support these granular grants.

 Also note that the staging dataset must be created *before* executing these commands (see [Generating Dataset DDL](#generating-dataset-ddl) for details).
 ```
 gcloud iam roles create goe_bq_stg_role --project ${PROJECT} \
 --title="GOE Data Staging Access" \
---description="Grants GOE permissions to manage objects in a staging schema" \
+--description="Grants GOE permissions to manage objects in a staging dataset" \
 --permissions=bigquery.tables.create,\
 bigquery.tables.delete,\
 bigquery.tables.getData \